Residential

 4. Do I get tax benefits on Pre-EMI?

-Yes, after possession under Section 24(b) in 5 installments.
+Yes, after possession under Section 24(b), in 5 instalments.

 Full EMI usually results in lower total interest outgo.